Address：Victoria Memorial Hall, 1, Queens Way, Kolkata, West Bengal 700071 India

 9. Indian Museum

 The museum is the largest and oldest museum of Kolkata that was established in 1814.
 The museum in total consists of 6 sections which are again divided into 35 galleries which include number of artifacts, antiques, mummies, painting etc. The museum was established by a Dutch Botanist, Dr. Nathaniel Wallich.
 It holds together all the charm of the city and depicts the rich heritage of the state.

 Address：27, Jawaharlal Nehru Rd.
 Colootola, New Market Area, Dharmatala, Kolkata, India

 The Prinsep Ghat is built along banks of the Hooghly River and is built during the colonial times.
 The architecture along the Kolkata is inspired by Greek Gothic style and is one of the best sightseeing places especially at night.
 The dazzling lights floods the entire place and it looks extremely beautiful.
 It is a great place to spend quality time with friends and family.
 It is one of the oldest recreational places in Kolkata and was built by James Princep who was popular for deciphering inscriptions.

 Address：Fort William, Hastings, Kolkata, West Bengal 700021 India

-Kolkata – The city of Joy is rightly named for its rich cultural vibes.
-It is one of the oldest cities of India that was colonized by British and still there are glimpses still seen.
+The City of Joy is rightly named for its rich cultural vibes.
+It is one of the oldest cities of India that was colonized by the British where there are still there are remnants of its colonial past.
 Kolkata is a haven for literature lovers and historians with such phenomenal cultural heritage.